BBC Four: Programming

 The first evening's BBC Four programmes were simulcast on BBC Two, with the first programme being The Man Who Destroyed Everything, a documentary about conceptual artist Michael Landy and his installation Break Down.
 BBC Four was also notable for first showing Larry David's Seinfeld follow-up, Curb Your Enthusiasm, Armando Iannucci's cutting political satire, The Thick of It, The Chaser's War on Everything, Flight of the Conchords, Mad Men and Danish thriller The Killing.

 The channel broadcasts a mixture of art and science documentaries, vintage drama (including many rare black-and-white programmes), and non-English-language productions such as films from the Artificial Eye catalogue, the French thriller Spiral and the Swedish detective series Wallander.
 BBC Four further supports foreign-language films with its annual World Cinema Award which has been running since 2004.

-Until the middle of 2020, BBC Four broadcast a global news bulletin on weekdays at 19:00 which most recently was a simulcast of Beyond 100 Days Monday–Thursday and an edition of World News Today on Fridays which was produced by BBC World News.
-This replaced The World and BBC Four News which aired in the slot from the launch of the channel.
+From the channel's launch in 2002 until the middle of 2020, BBC Four broadcast a global news bulletin on weeknights.
+Originally this was the BBC Four News presented initially by George Alagiah, which ran at 8pm.
+It was rebranded in January 2004 as The World, and was axed in May 2007, replaced the following week by World News Today, in a new 7pm timeslot.
+More recently BBC Four moved news programmes to 7pm with a simulcast of Beyond 100 Days Monday–Thursday and an edition of World News Today on Fridays which was produced by BBC World News.
 As of autumn 2020, BBC Four no longer broadcasts a news bulletin.

 It screens a number of documentaries such as The Century of the Self and The Trials of Henry Kissinger.
 The channel is also home to many political travel shows such as Holidays in the Axis of Evil which features investigative journalism.

 Drama has given the channel some of its most popular programmes, with The Alan Clark Diaries (2003) and Kenneth Williams: Fantabulosa!
 (2006) being among the highest rated, with over 800,000 viewers.
-The highly acclaimed Hattie, broadcast in 2011, holds the record for BBC4's best ever consolidated ratings of 2m / 8%.
+The highly acclaimed Hattie, broadcast in 2011, holds the record for BBC Four's best ever consolidated ratings, of 2m / 8%.
 Before that The Curse of Steptoe brought the channel its highest audience figures, estimated as 1.41 million viewers, a 7% share of multichannel audiences between 21:00 and 22:05, based on overnight returns.
 The official audience figures for the broadcast, including time-shifting, were later published as 1,625,000.

-Another notable production was a live re-make of the 1953 science-fiction serial The Quatermass Experiment, adapted from the original scripts into a single, two-hour version (though on the night it, in fact, underran considerably, lasting less than 1 hour 40 minutes), broadcast on the evening of Saturday 2 April 2005.
+Another notable production was a live re-make of the 1953 science-fiction serial The Quatermass Experiment, adapted from the original scripts into a single, two-hour version (though on the night it underran considerably, lasting less than 1 hour 40 minutes), broadcast on the evening of Saturday 2 April 2005.
 Discounting BBC Four's previous live relays of theatrical William Shakespeare productions, this was the first live made-for-television drama to be broadcast by the BBC for twenty years.